 Okay, yes, it’s a killer view.
-But even if you have a less impressive window on the world than this one's New York's Central Park panorama, there are so many lessons here that you can apply to your own sky perch.
+There are so many lessons here that you can apply to your own sky perch.
+(Even if you have a less impressive window on the world than this one's New York's Central Park panorama.)

 Where height was needed potted magnolia trees and borders of viburnum and oakleaf hydrangea shrubs provide structure and depth.
-Clusters of containers filled with perennials such as lady's mantle, coral bells, creeping jenny, and ajuga provide the sequence of bloom and a bit of subtle color.
-Even if you have a much smaller terrace or balcony, consider following the lead here and design from the outside looking in.
+Clusters of containers filled with perennials provide the sequence of bloom and a bit of subtle color.
+Try these: lady's mantle, coral bells, creeping jenny, and ajuga.
+Even if you have a smaller terrace or balcony, consider following this lead and design from the outside looking in.

-In this limited space, plants must serve up several seasons of interest, but the changes are subtle and elegant: grasses that catch the wind, providing movement; potted magnolia that flower in spring and leaf-out all summer; switch grass and oakleaf hydrangea that colors-up in the fall; and evergreens (boxwood and holly) that provide structure even in winter.
+In this limited space, plants must serve up several seasons of interest, but the changes are subtle and elegant.
+Grasses that catch the wind, providing movement.
+Potted magnolia that flower in spring and leaf-out all summer.
+Switch grass and oakleaf hydrangea that colors-up in the fall and evergreens (boxwood and holly) that provide structure in winter.

-To balance the outer wall's bank of greenery, glazed ceramic pots filled with boxwood orbs flank doors and window on the inner wall.
+To balance the outer wall's bank of greenery, there are glazed ceramic pots filled with boxwood orbs.
+These flank the doors and window on the inner wall.
 The underplanting of grass makes them less formal and ties them to the breezy look of the main planters.

 Every inch of this tight little corner is put to good use.
 Against soaring blank walls, a vine-clad trellis and small tree bring much needed color, scale and interest.
 Check out the narrow bench attached to raised beds that adds extra seating.

-To create a seamless experience that connects your space to views, choose plants whose colors, shapes, and textures feel like an extension rather than a world apart.
+- Choose plants whose colors, shapes, and textures feel like an extension rather than a world apart.
+This will create a seamless experience that connects your space to views.